AllenRodi/AuraBot/README.md

 # AuraBot: Discord Mood Tracker 🌈

 AuraBot is a **Discord-based mood and habit tracker** designed to support individuals with ADHD and anxiety by offering a structured yet engaging way to log and monitor emotional well-being and daily habits.
-AuraBot uniquely leverages Discord’s platform to provide a supportive, interactive environment tailored to the specific needs of its users.
+It uniquely uses Discord’s platform to provide a supportive, interactive environment tailored to its users' specific needs.

 ## Project Overview